Edible plant · fruiting

 Care notes

 A productive hydroponic pepper for Mexican cooking.
-EC 2.0-3.0 mS/cm. pH 5.8-6.5.
-Temperature: 2028°C. High light (DLI 18-25 mol/m2/day).
-Plants are medium to large (6090 cm) and benefit from staking because the large, heavy fruits pull branches down.
-Dutch bucket, DWC, or drip systems.
-From transplant to green harvest: 65-80 days.
-Red-ripe (for drying into ancho): 85-100 days.
+EC 1.8-2.6 mS/cm. pH 6.0-6.8.
+Temperature: 1830°C. High light (DLI 20-28 mol/m2/day).
+Plants are medium to large (6090 cm) and benefit from staking because the large, heavy fruits pull the branches down.
+Dutch bucket, DWC or drip systems all work.
+From transplant to green harvest: 65-80 days; red-ripe for drying into ancho: 85-100 days.
 Each plant produces 8-15 large peppers.
-For chiles rellenos: roast whole peppers on a grill or under a broiler until skin is charred, steam in a covered bowl, peel, make a small slit, remove seeds, stuff with cheese or picadillo, batter and fry.
-For ancho production: let peppers ripen fully red on the plant, then dehydrate whole at 5560°C until leathery and deeply wrinkled.
-The dried ancho should be flexible, very dark red-brown, and have a sweet, pruney aroma.
+For chiles rellenos, roast whole peppers on a grill or under a broiler until the skin chars, steam them covered, peel, slit, remove the seeds, stuff with cheese or picadillo, then batter and fry.
+For ancho, let the peppers ripen fully red on the plant and dehydrate them whole at 5560°C until leathery and deeply wrinkled; the dried ancho should be flexible, very dark red-brown, with a sweet, pruney aroma.

 Notable varieties